Raiders of the Lost Horcrux:

 And, if so, the real question was whether Snape and Albus were aware of that.
 They may not have been.
 They do not need to have been.

 In this scenario, the Prophecy would have to have been made shortly after Halloween, 1979, just about the time of the child it foretold’s conception.
 The Horcruxes would have been sent into their hiding places at any point after the Prophecy was reported, over the ensuing two years.
 Reggie Black unquestionably died during this period.

 Which also means that we (and Harry) might have a better chance of tracing the Horcruxes if they were only hidden around the time Harry was born, rather than decades earlier.
 And one wonders whether, on the strength of having reported the partial Prophecy, Severus Snape ranked high enough to be given the responsibility of hiding one of them.

 (Is that how Albus knew to go directly to the ruins of the Gaunt’s hovel and retrieve the Ring as soon as he was ready to launch Operation Horcrux?
-Possibly.
+Perhaps.
 But I tend to doubt it.)

 However, if the locket we saw in Grimmauld Place was the Horcrux from — or originally assigned to — the sea cave, then whoever’s faked death was due to be revealed in the course of book 7 (if anyone’s) it would probably not be Reggie’s.